tomasfratrik/bt-grisa/README.md

 # API endpoint for GRISA
-Using `GRISA` as a submodule, this program creates an API with endpoints for it
+Using `GRISA` as a submodule, this program creates an API with endpoints for it.

-### Requirements
-Install with `pip install -r requirements.txt`
+Implementation of `GRISA` can be found in the `grisa` folder

 ### Local dev
-run with `python3 app.py`
+create virtual enviroment with `python3 -m venv venv` activate it with `. venv/bin/activate` install all requirements with `pip install -r requirements.txt` run `python3 app.py`

 ### API Endpoints